Imsurajkr/testing/README.md

 ##### This is to Check if it Works :smiley:

-# This Is Contribution From Lenovo
+# This Is Contribution From ACER